ExpressAI/reStructured-Pretraining/README.md

 This dataset is a precious treasure, containing a variety of naturally occurring signals.
 Any downstream task you can think of (e.g., the college entrance exam mentioned in the RST paper) can benefit from being pre-trained on some of our provided signals.
 We spent several months collecting the following 29 signal types, accounting for a total of 46,926,447 data samples.
 We hope this dataset will be a valuable asset for everyone in natural language processing research.

 We provide collected signals through [DataLab](https://github.com/ExpressAI/DataLab).
 For efficiency, we only provide 50,000 samples at most for each signal type.
 If you want all the samples we collected, please fill this [form](https://docs.google.com/forms/d/e/1FAIpQLSdPO50vSdfwoO3D7DQDVlupQnHgrXrwfF3ePE4X1H6BwgTn5g/viewform?usp=sf_link).
 More specifically, we collected the following signals.

-(We will be happy to know if the resource is helpful for your work, and please cite the [work](https://github.com/ExpressAI/reStructured-Pretraining/blob/main/README.md#Bib))
+###### We will be happy :smiley: to know if the resource is helpful for your work, and please cite our [work](https://github.com/ExpressAI/reStructured-Pretraining/blob/main/README.md#Bib) :blush:

 | Mine | Signal | #Sample | Use in DataLab | Some Applications |
 | --- | --- | --- | --- | --- |